esh04/Intelligent-Chatbot/README.md

 `chatgui.py` contains the GUI of the chatbot using which the user can interact with the bot.

-The primary focus of the bot is to guide people in the ongoing pandemic, answer questions regarding vaccinations, symptoms, live covid statistics, hospitals nearby, probability of being infected to name a few.
+The primary focus of the bot is to guide people in the ongoing pandemic, answer questions regarding vaccinations, symptoms, live covid statistics, probability of being infected to name a few.

 ### Training of the Chatbot
 - run `python3 train_chatbot.py` in the terminal to train the chatbot.